Start/Evaluate

 Possibility 6: Insufficient strength

-Something that many of us do is open the lid of glasses, for example olives and hearts of palm.
+Something that many of us do is open the lid of glass jars, for example olives and hearts of palm.
 Is opening lids easy, difficult, or somewhere in between?
 Of course, it depends on how the lid is and the resources at our disposal.
 Some we can open only with our hands.
 For the hardest ones, there is a specific instrument (figure).

 Difficult (6): Insufficient strength